arnavkasat/Privatisation_Database/README.md

    - For records with missing or ambiguous coordinates, LLMs were used to predict **latitude and longitude** based on location metadata (e.g., parcel name, county, state)

 4. **Mapping**
-   - Cleaned dataset uploaded to [Kepler.gl](https://kepler.gl/) for interactive geospatial visualization
+   - Uploaded the dataset to [Kepler.gl](https://kepler.gl/) for interactive geospatial visualization
    - Color-coded by agency or land type

 ---

 ## 📦 Files

-- `frpp_at_risk.db` – Raw SQLite database containing the source data
 - `at_risk_parcels.csv` – Cleaned and geolocated dataset
-- `visualization.png` – Map-based or data visualization (add yours here)
+- `visualization.png` – Map-based or data visualization

 ---